Managing Docker and Oh-My-Zsh with Ansible: A Comprehensive Guide.

 name: apache2

-parameter is optional and can be used to specify whether the package should be installed or removed.
+state: presentThis example installs the Apache HTTPD package using the apt module.
+The state parameter is optional and can be used to specify whether the package should be installed or removed.

 - Updating Repositories Cache and Installing a Package: